Complaints process

 • AusNCP offers dispute resolution services to both parties.

-• If the enterprise declines or withdraws, the process moves to the Examination Stage in Phase 3.
+• Enterprise declines or withdraws: Move to Examination Stage in Phase 3.

-• If the notifier declines or withdraws, the process moves to publishing a Final Statement in Phase 3.
+• Notifier declines or withdraws: Move to Final Statement in Phase 3.

 • Parties seek to resolve issues with AusNCP support.

-• If no, the process moves to the Examination Stage in Phase 3.
+• No: Move to Examination Stage in Phase 3.

-• If the issues were resolved, the process moves to publishing a Final Statement in Phase 3.
+• Yes: Move to publishing a Final Statement in Phase 3.

 Phase 3: Final Statement